great-detail/ag-shared-ui-elements/README.md

 ### 2. Style them

 Style them by adding USS selectors.
 You can override EVERY USS property in the children.
+Alternatively, create concrete classes from the abstract classes e.g. selectors

 ### 3. Don’t Touch the Folder Structure